qualisign/optipulse.github.io/whitepaper.md

 between the platform and pipelines philosophies.
 Minimizing the demand Mesh-Market places on users &#x2013; be they large companies or first-time DIY'ers &#x2013; ensures that the platform remains agnostic towards content and inviting to any type of endeavor.

-# Application<a id="sec-4" name="sec-4"></a>
+# Application-<a id="sec-4" name="sec-4"></a>

 ## Design<a id="sec-4-1" name="sec-4-1"></a>

-One design decision built into Mesh Market is to treat users, whether they be businesses or end consumers in the conventional sense, as basically having the same requirements for using the Mesh Market platform.
+One design decision built into Mesh Market is to treat users, whether they be businesses or end-consumers in the conventional sense, as basically having the same requirements for using the Mesh Market platform.
 This creates an amorphous market which, while inscrutable to classical economists, will tend to multiply choices and improve services, thereby fulfilling the basic functions of healthy economy.
 As we've shown above, An ISP may use the Mesh Market platform to sell internet service without restrictions on how it does so, treating customers as (perhaps equally) non-restricted entitites that may act as "mini ISP's" in their own right.
 Therefore, the most effective design is the one most capable of meeting the business requirements of the "producers", while making little or no distinction between them and consumers.
 The core features of the app, described below, are an attempt to create such an environment.